adhisimon/node-as-logger/README.md

 My simple logger (based on winston).

-It just init winston to display fancy colored logs on console.
+It just init [winston](https://github.com/winstonjs/winston) to display fancy colored logs on console with metadata that I think was important.
 Also put logs on rotating files if it's not running on unit test.